majid-T/DAPP1-Electronic-Health-Records/frontend/README.md

 In our frontend MVP scenario we will have 3 users representing three participants:

-1. Patient
+1. Patient (PatientA)
-1. Doctor as Health data providers
+1. Doctor as Health data providers (DotorA, DoctorB)
-1. Family Member as 3rd Party data viewers
+1. Family Member as 3rd Party data viewers (FMLY-PA)

 ## Workflow for MVP